 Basically, this model has everything you could ever want in an ergonomic office chair, plus it pulls double duty as a recliner, capable of reclining back to a maximum of 155 degrees.

-On top of that, it’s capable of supporting up to four hundred pounds of user weight.
-That, coupled with its decent seat height adjustment range makes it a great general-purpose office chair with a nice trick up its sleeve.
+In addition, it can support up to four hundred pounds of user weight.
+This, coupled with its decent seat height adjustment range, makes it a great general-purpose office chair with a nice trick up its sleeve.

 Granted, this isn’t a chair you’d want to spend an entire night in, but if you’ve been working hard for several hours straight and need to take a short power nap, this model has you covered.